hsmith876/practice/project.md

 ## Deliverables
-Your team must prepare a 5 minute presentation that gives the team insights as to what features they should be focusing on to have an impact on hospital readmission.
-Your presentation should outline the process you went through and use at least 4 meaningful data visualizations to help illustrate your findings.
+Your team must prepare a 5 minute presentation that gives the other team members insights as to what features they should focus on to have an impact on hospital readmission.
+Your presentation must outline the process you went through and use at least 4 meaningful data visualizations to help illustrate your findings.
 Your team is expected to use git as a collaborative tool for this project to manage version control and history.
 No more than 8 slides.

 Be prepared to answer questions such as:
 - "how did you pick the question(s) that you did?"